 - Library databases allow you to efficiently search for published information such as magazine, journal, and newspaper articles.
-Library databases can be general (all disciplines) or discipline-specific (e.g. a psychology database).
+Library databases can be multi-subject (all disciplines) or subject-specific (e.g. a psychology database).

 Why use a database?

-- Reliable –Many articles found in library databases have undergone a peer review process and are generally more reliable than information found on the Internet.
-Additionally, databases provide all the information you need to evaluate a source for credibility (such as author name, publication details, and a summary).
+- Reliable –Many articles in library databases have gone through peer review, which means that other experts have verified the article’s evidence and arguments.
+Library databases also include all the information you need to evaluate a source for credibility (such as author name, publication details, and a summary).

-What databases does the Undergraduate Library recommend for getting started?
+What databases does the library recommend for getting started?